-excessive physical pu unishment;
+excessive physical punishment;

-bruises, scratches, lac cerations;
+bruises, scratches, lacerations;

 burns, and/or scalds;

-ag of the tissue through application of heat by fire, chemical s, matches, electricity, scalding water, friction, etc.;
+reddening or blistering of the tissue through application of heat by fire, chemical substances, cigarettes, matches, electricity, scalding water, friction, etc.;

-• cle, cartilage, ligaments: s, sprains, strains, displacements, hematomas, etc.;
+injuries to bone, muscle, cartilage, ligaments: fractures, dislocations, sprains, strains, displacements, hematomas, etc.;

 head injuries;

 internal injuries;

 death;

-misuse of medical tre eatments or therapies;
+misuse of medical treatments or therapies;

-o acts of commission or omission by an established caregiver malnourished state that can be supported by professional
+malnutrition related to acts of commission or omission by an established caregiver resulting in a child's malnourished state that can be supported by professional medical opinion;

-deprivation of necess resulting in physical ities acts of commission or omission by an established caregiven harm to child; and/or
+deprivation of necessities acts of commission or omission by an established caregiver resulting in physical harm to child; and/or

 cruel punishment.

-Sexual A Abuse/Exploitation Sexual Abuse/Exploitation
+Sexual Abuse/Exploitation Sexual Abuse/Exploitation

-Sexual Abuse/Exploitat to sexual behavior. ion is any incident involving a child's non-accidental exposure
+Sexual Abuse/Exploitation is any incident involving a child's non-accidental exposure to sexual behavior.

-Evidence of sexual abus se includes, but is not limited to the following:

-rape;

-penetration: digital, penile, or foreign objects;

-oral / genital contact;

-- r the purpose of sexual gratification of the offender, or for humiliating, shocking or exerting control over the victim;

-incest;